ashivadi/specific_instance_type_check/README.md

 # Overview
 Wrapper to check which regions a particular EC2 instance type is offerred.
-Note, this script does not actually provide the current available capacity, just provides information about region the instance type is officially available in.
+Note, this script does not actually provide the current available capacity, just provides information about the region an instance type is officially available in.

 # Prerequisites
-1. Make sure to have tbe latest AWS CLI installed.
+1. Make sure to have the latest AWS CLI installed.
 See [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 2. Make sure you configured you AWS CLI with an IAM role / user that has enough permissions to execute the [DescribeInstanceTypeOfferings](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelasticcomputecloudec2.html#:~:text=DescribeInstanceTypeOfferings) API.
 This is the core API that is used in this wrapper.

 # Setup